 This mask has a 360-degree swivel at the top of the head for freedom and flexibility, as well as in-frame airflow and air tube connection.
 Compared to competing CPAP masks, DreamWear's revolutionary headgear provides a secure fit and seal, as well as a pleasant quality of sleep.
 Customer reviews emphasize its high level of comfort for various sleeping positions.

 The mask's slip-resistant construction keeps it in place.
 With the DreamWear Gel Nasal Pillow headgear, seniors won't have to worry about their mask sliding and leaking during sleep.

-The three-piece design of the AirFit P10 makes it incredibly simple to use.
+The three-piece design of the AirFit P10 makes it incredibly simple to use, especially for people who prioritize ease in maintenance and cleaning to prevent buildup of any residues.
 Additionally, the key-clip nasal pillows, color-coded sizing, and left and right orientations can assist seniors with shaky hands who have trouble with assembling.

 It also has ResMed's QuietAir woven-mesh vents, which gently disperse exhaled air in several directions while keeping noise at a maximum of 21 decibels.